JennyDigital/DCDeluxe/README.md

-Have you wondered why there's four DIP switched?..
+Have you wondered why there's four DIP switches?..
 Coming soon:  A melody playing feature!